biancamacias/roommate-app-frontend/README.md

 This is the frontend code for the roommate appp hosted at https://github.com/juliawnyu/roommate-app.

+## To Get Started

+* Make sure you have Node.js installed

 ## Specs

 This repository will host frontend code which will include the following: